-The research group bases its work on fundamental research and groundwork performed during the first funding phase.
-In Topoi II, as a cross-sectional group Key Topic Watermanagement, it serves as an interdisciplinary network for research subprojects in Areas A-D.
+The research group based its work on fundamental research and groundwork performed during the first funding phase.
+In Topoi II, as a cross-sectional group Key Topic Watermanagement, it served as an interdisciplinary network for research subprojects in the research areas A-D.

 - (A-3-1) Water Management

 - (A-3-2) Water management in the western Mediterranean region